All Hallows Catholic College, Macclesfield

 All Hallows' Catholic College is a Roman Catholic co-educational secondary school and sixth form in Macclesfield in Cheshire, England.
 It educates approximately 1200 children between 11 and 18 years of age.
 The college became a voluntary academy on 1 January 2013 replacing the former voluntary aided status, and is supported by its trustees, the Catholic Diocese of Shrewsbury.
 The school opened as All Hallows' Catholic High School in 1962 and the first head teacher was William Blackledge, who was followed by Richard K. Weremczyk.
-The principal as of June 2025 is Tim Beesley.
+The principal as of February 2026 is Tim Beesley.
 The school was renamed a college following designation as a specialist college for business and enterprise with ethics in 2006.
 The additional specialism of languages was added in 2010 and the college is now a faith school specialising in Business, Ethical Enterprise and Languages.
 All Hallows is a National Support School.
 It is also the National Teacher Effectiveness Enhancement Programme (TEEP) Champion Centre, and is a partner in three Teaching School Alliances.

-The college offers language specialisms in French, Spanish, German, Latin, and Mandarin.
+The college offers language specialisms in French, Spanish, German and Mandarin.